IntersectMBO/cardano-updates/README.md

 Avoid using links which are not publicly accessible.

+### Authors

+As per the [docusaurus blog](https://docusaurus.io/docs/blog#blog-post-authors) documentation, authors for a given blog post are provided as a YAML structure defining various properties.
+This can become cumbersome over time so there's a builtin mechanism to have an author's properties been defined once and then reused everywhere.
+Check the [blog/authors.yml](./blog/authors.yml) for examples.

 ## Workflow

 Each team is welcome to use whatever workflow that they prefer.
 The options